Complete Guide For Solar Power British Columbia 2019

 Solar Power British Columbia: Summary

-British Columbia has a great PST exemption on solar panels, low installation costs, and an abundance of reputable solar companies, however we still rank BC as being the #7 province in the country for switching to solar power.
+British Columbia has a great PST exemption on solar panels, low installation costs, and an abundance of reputable solar companies, thus we rank BC as being the #5 best province in the country for switching to solar power.

 Ready to get started?